xiphonics/picoTracker-manual/content/pages/device.md

 ## MIDI

-- **midi:** Lists the picoTracker MIDI interfaces available (currently only TRS output is supported)
+- **MIDI device:** Lists the picoTracker MIDI interfaces available.
+Available options are: None, TRS, USB, TRS+USB
-- **midi sync:** Options to enable different settings for MIDI clock sync messages output.
+- **MIDI sync:** Option to enable different settings for MIDI clock sync messages output.

+## Line Out Mode (1st Edition RP2040 model only)

+On first edition picoTrackers, the audio output can be set to one of 3 amplification levels to make the audio level output more useful for Line Level output or Headphone output.
+The 3 possible settings are:
+* `HP Low`
+* `HP High`
+* `Line Level`

+**NOTE: A reboot of the picoTracker is required to apply the newly changed audio output level!**

+**PLEASE exercise caution when using earphones or headphones!*

 ## Color Themes